 Some studies have found eating a diet high in soy and other phytoestrogens may lower the risk of breast cancer, while others have found no benefit [415-418].

 Studies in Asian American and Asian women tend to show that eating a lot of soy lowers breast cancer risk.
 However, studies in non-Asian women have found no benefit of soy on breast cancer risk .
 These findings may differ because Asian women tend to eat more soy throughout their lives (starting early in life) compared to other women .

 Although eating soy does not appear to increase breast cancer risk, the potential benefit of soy on risk remains unclear.
 This topic is under study.

 Learn more about estrogen and breast cancer risk.

 Read our perspective on soy and breast cancer(May 2015).*

 Read our perspective on the role of soy in breast cancer recurrence and survival(February 2010).*

 Learn more about soy and health.

 Most of the vitamin D a person gets comes from the sun and a small amount comes from diet.

-Some studies have found vitamin D exposure (through diet alone or diet plus sunlight) lowers breast cancer risk [285,352-355].
-Other studies, including a meta-analysis of six studies, have found no link between vitamin D and breast cancer risk [355-359].
-Further study is needed to know whether vitamin D affects breast cancer risk.
+A few studies have found vitamin D exposure (through diet alone or diet plus sunlight) lowers breast cancer risk [334,427-428].
+However, most studies, including a randomized controlled trial and a meta-analysis of 11 studies, have found no link between vitamin D and breast cancer risk [429-431].

 Studying vitamin D presents some challenges.
 It is difficult to measure sunlight exposure and because so many foods that contain vitamin D also contain calcium, it is hard to tease out the effects of vitamin D alone.
 By studying blood levels of vitamin D, researchers can avoid these issues.